Guidelines for Artists

 We’re also interested in receiving your ideas.
 If we were to develop a project with you it’s these we’d be working on – not something you’ve done before.

 We understand that ideas are very valuable – the ideas are yours and will be treated as confidential and only discussed with NTW Staff, members of our TEAM Panel or artists with whom we regularly work.
 Submission of ideas can be in any format: written, video, audio, images – whatever you think the best way to communicate your ideas to us.

 We are keen to hear from artists and creatives working in various artistic practices including designers of lighting, sound & set and digital creatives too.

 2. What happens next?

-Three times a year, we assemble a panel of NTW Staff members, artists with whom we regularly work and representatives of TEAM, to read over all the submissions we receive.
+Every six to eight weeks, we get together as a company and invite artists with whom we regularly work, as well as representatives of TEAM, to read over all the submissions we receive.
 We ask them to get back to us with their impression of the work.
 At this point one of the following may happen –

 - We will be in touch to thank you for making contact and for introducing the company to you and your work.
 We may ask you to keep us informed of any opportunities to see your work live, so that we can come and see it and learn more about it – have a look at Section 4: Inviting us to see your work.

 - If the panel feels the ideas might be of interest to the company they will be in touch with you about the next step – that might be a meeting to learn more about you and your work, a seed commission or research and development for example.
-Discussions at our panel meetings will always be confidential.
-We will review and discuss your work as quickly as possible and we will try our hardest to get back to you within three months.
+Discussions at these meetings will always be confidential.
+We will review and discuss your work as quickly as possible and we will try our hardest to get back to you within four months.

 Unfortunately we won’t be able to send you detailed feedback or a ‘script report’ because we don't have the resources at the company to manage this, and we’d rather develop a conversation with you about new work rather than something that has already been written.